-sargassum and any buoyant material gathers at the surface (Thorpe et al., 2003a).
-These lines are roughly aligned with the wind direction (Figure 10.4).

-These lines trap material because they correspond to the surface convergence of rolls that are stretched by the Stokes drift and thus get their energy from the wave field via the turbulent kinetic energy production term $\overline{u'w'}\partial U_s/\partial z$ , as detailed in chapter 24.
+Indeed the velocities in the upper ocean are not homogeneous horizontally (Weller et al., 1985).
+Many observations, starting with Langmuir (1938) have revealed lines of convergence where foam, flotsam, sargassum and any buoyant material gathers at the surface (Thorpe et al., 2003a).
+These lines are roughly aligned with the wind direction, and correspond to the surface convergence of the rolls that form the Langmuir circulation (Figure 10.6).
+These rolls emerge due to an instability of the mean vertical shear $\partial \hat{u}/\partial z$ that is stretched by the Stokes drift shear $\partial U_s/\partial z$ and thus get their energy from the wave field via the turbulent kinetic energy production term $\overline{u'w'}\partial U_s/\partial z$, as detailed in chapter 24.
 The momentum balance that gives these rolls was further analyzed by Suzuki and Fox-Kemper (2016).
 These rolls have been observed in most experiments in the ocean and in the laboratory (e.g. Thorpe, 1992; Melville et al., 1998; Smith, 1999), including in shallow water (Marmorino et al., 2005).
 They are well reproduced in Large Eddy Simulations (e.g. Noh et al., 2004; Harcourt and D'Asaro, 2006; Sullivan and McWilliams, 2010) and can interact with mixed layer fronts (Suzuki et al., 2016).